-We focus on the "Cyclone DIII-D base case parameter set" which represents local parameters from an ITER-relevant DIII-D shot (shot #81499) [16], at time t =4000ms., and minor radius r = 0.5a, where a is the minor radius of the last closed flux surface.
+We focus on the "Cyclone DIII-D base case parameter set" which represents local parameters from an ITER-relevant Doublet III-D (DIII-D)16 high confinement (H-mode) shot (shot #81499),17 at time t = 4000 ms., and minor radius r = 0.5a, where a is the minor radius of the last closed flux surface.
 A concentric-circular-cross-section model equilibrium is used, with $n_i = n_e$ and $T_e = T_i$, where n_i and n_e are the ion and electron densities and T_e and T_i are the electron and ion temperatures.
 The parameter values in dimensionless form are $\eta_i \equiv L_n/L_T = 3.114$, where L_n and L_T are respectively the density and temperature gradient scale lengths, magnetic "safety factor" $q \equiv rB_t/RB_p = 1.4$, where R is the major radius and B_t and B_p are the toroidal and poloidal magnetic field components, $\hat{s} \equiv (r/q)dq/dr = 0.776-0.796$ (some minor variations due to constraints in some codes), $R/L_T = 6.92$, and $\epsilon \equiv r/R = 0.18$.

 Additional simplifications which are made in all models discussed here are (1) electrostatic fluctuations, (2) the electrons are taken to be adiabatic, and (3) a single dynamical ion species (which represents the "bulk" ions) is used.
-Linear stability results from the comprehensive linear gyrokinetic code of Kotschenreuther and from the FULL code which include multiple-ion species and electromagnetic effects are also discussed [14].
-These simplifications match those in the nonlinear gyrofluid simulations that underlie the IFS-PPPL model.
+Linear stability results from the comprehensive linear gyrokinetic code of Kotschenreuther and from the FULL code which include multiple-ion species and electromagnetic effects are also discussed.14 These simplifications match those in the nonlinear gyrofluid simulations that underlie the IFS-PPPL model.
 Scans have been made varying the temperature gradient scale length while keeping other physical parameters fixed.
 Additionally, cases have been compared in which each one of \hat{s} and ε were set to zero, with the other parameters held to the DIII-D base case values.
 The first helps isolate differences in the way magnetic shear is treated.
 The various spatial representations used become very similar in the limit of zero magnetic shear.
 The second helps isolate the effect of linear damping of flux-surface-averaged poloidal flows.
 The shear associated with these flows is an important saturation mechanism and the physics of these modes is under continuing study (see further discussion below on radial mode damping).

-We also included a case using parameters from TFTR L-mode shot 41309.
-This was a case used in 1994 in a code comparison within the Numerical Tokamak Project (NTP) [17].
-These parameter values are $\eta_i = 4.0$, q = 2.4, $\hat{s} = 1.5$ -1.6, $R/L_T = 10.$, $n_i/n_e = T_i/T_e = 1.0$, and $\epsilon = 0.2057$.
+We also included a case using parameters from Tokamak Fusion Test Reactor (TFTR)18 low confinement (L-mode) shot 41 309.
+This was a case used in 1994 in a code comparison within the Numerical Tokamak Project (NTP).19 These parameter values are $\eta_i = 4.0$, q = 2.4, $\hat{s} = 1.5 - 1.6$, $R/L_T = 10.$, $n_i/n_e = T_i/T_e = 1.0$, and $\epsilon = 0.2057$.
 Comparisons are also discussed in which the purely radial modes in this "TFTR L-mode NTP test case" are suppressed.
 The purpose of running these cases was to verify previous NTP comparisons that showed gyrofluid and gyrokinetic values of χ_i which differed by factors of 2 or less (the gyrofluid χ_i was higher and the experimentally determined value was higher still by a factor slightly less than 2).
-Another earlier gyrofluid/gyrokinetic comparison[18], which looked primarily at slab geometry, found that there was good agreement in the slab simulation χ_i though the saturation level of the RMS Φ differed by 40%.
-We also included a case using parameters from the published result of Dimits et al. [12], which had parameters similar to the DIII-D base case.
+Another earlier gyrofluid-gyrokinetic comparison,20 which looked primarily at slab geometry, found that there was good agreement in the slab simulation χ_i though the saturation level of the rootmean-square (rms) Φ differed by 40%.
+We also included a case using parameters from the published result of Dimits et al.,12 which had parameters similar to the DIII-D base case.

-3. DESCRIPTION OF MODELS
+III.
+DESCRIPTION OF MODELS